Wandalen/willbe/doc/version2.eng/README.md

 <details>
   <summary><a href="./concept/WillFile.md"><code>Will-file</code>  </a></summary>
-  Config for describing and building a module.
-Each formal module has such file.
+  Configuration for describing and building a module.
+Each formal module has such a file.
 </details>
 <details>
   <summary><a href="./concept/WillFileNamedAndSplit.md#Named-will-file">Named <code>will-file</code></a></summary>
-  Kind of <code>will-file</code> which has nonstandard name.
+  Kind of <code>will-file</code> which has a nonstandard name.
 It makes possible to have multiple modules with different names in a directory.
 </details>
 <details>
   <summary><a href="./concept/WillFileNamedAndSplit.md#Split-will-file">Split <code>will-file</code></a></summary>
   Splitting <code>will-file</code> into two files.
-One of them is for importing data and the other for exporting.
-Its make possible splitting data related building and development of a module and data related its exporting and reusing by other modules.
+One of them is for importing data and other is for exporting.
+It makes possible splitting data related builds and develop a module.
+Data is related to its exporting paths and can be reused by other modules.
 </details>
 <details>
   <summary><a href="./concept/Structure.md#Resources">Resources</a></summary>